 In accordance with the requirements of the Modern Slavery Act, Plan International UK makes the following public disclosure of the steps we are taking to prevent modern slavery in our organisation and in our supply chains.

-Plan International UK is a global children’s charity striving for an equal world.
+Plan International works with children and girls in more than 80 countries to help create a world that advances children’s rights and equality for girls.
 Every day we see poverty, violence and inequality holding millions of children back from reaching their full potential, and we see how girls are disproportionately affected.
-But we also know that this is all too often suppressed by poverty, violence, exclusion and discrimination, with modern slavery one of the most extreme examples of these denials of basic rights.
+Modern slavery is one of the most extreme denials of fundamental human rights.

+We see the fight against modern slavery as key to the global struggle for human rights that is fundamental to our purpose: to advance children’s rights and equality for girls.
 As with other forms of violence and exploitation, girls are often the most affected by certain forms of modern slavery.
-We see the fight against modern slavery as key to the global struggle for human rights that is fundamental to our purpose: to make sure that all children can grow up enjoying their rights.
 We therefore welcome this chance to affirm our commitment to doing all we can to prevent modern slavery.

-Plan International is a leading international organisation with expertise in education, child protection, sexual and reproductive health and rights (SRHR), livelihoods and gender-transformative policy and programming.
-We draw on this experience to support evidence-based advocacy on modern slavery through Plan International Inc (PII)’s role as a core member and Plan International UK’s active engagement in the global Child Labour Task Force under the Alliance for Child Protection in Humanitarian Action.
+Plan International UK is a leading international organisation with expertise in education, child protection, sexual and reproductive health and rights (SRHR), livelihoods and gender-transformative policy and programming.
+We draw on this experience to support evidence-based advocacy on modern slavery through engaging with the global Child Labour Task Force under the Alliance for Child Protection in Humanitarian Action, of which our affiliate Plan International, Inc. (PII), is a core member.

 The safety and welfare of children, young people, and those facing discrimination and violence is at the heart of our work and many of our projects fight against modern slavery.
 We have humanitarian and long-term development programming that seeks to prevent and respond to exploitative child labour, as well as child trafficking, recruitment of children into armed groups and forced marriage.